 Pull the perfect espresso at home.
 Whatever type of coffee you enjoy, there’s a whole new level of gratification in pulling your own espresso.
-Beyond trying different beans, there’s pleasure in tweaking the variables and perfecting the techniques.
+Whether you’re replacing an old machine or simply like the idea of enjoying top-notch coffee at home, you’re in the right place to find the best espresso machine.

 There are so many ways to make coffee.
-Filter coffee machines deliver volume, pods are hassle-free but only a true espresso machine will give you control and the associated joy of making your own, perfect coffee.
+Filter coffee machines deliver volume & pods are hassle-free but only a true espresso machine will give you the control and the associated joy of making your own, perfect coffee.

 How to choose the best espresso machine